-- 1. 'Weighting map': the excluded voxels will weight as 0 in the weighting map, which will only affect QSM dipole inversion algorithms that accept a weighting map as part of the regularisation. - 'Brain mask': the excluded voxels will be excluded in the signal mask in the subsequent processing.
+- 1. 'Weighting map': Please see :ref: weightings-in-sepia' Section Further modulation on the weighting maps - 2.
+'Brain mask': the excluded voxels will be excluded in the signal mask in the subsequent processing.
 This will affect both background field removal and QSM dipole inversion results.

-Only available for region growing based methods (i.e. '3D best path', 'Region growing (MEDI)' and 'SEGUE') and 'Graphcut' method.
+Only available for quantitative methods (i.e. '3D best path', 'Region growing (MEDI)', 'SEGUE' and 'ROMEO') and 'Graphcut' method.